 The following categories are for non-professional or fan work.
 Nominees are eligible for unpaid works.
 Both French and English fans may be nominated.

 Note: Professionals may be nominated for fan awards if their activity relevant to the award is unpaid, unrelated to their paid work whether in the genre or not, and fannish in nature.

-Best fanzine or fan newsletter or publication either in print or by electronic means, whose content significantly relates to Science Fiction or Fantasy, published by a Canadian at least once during the previous calendar year.
+Best written work such as articles, letters, fanzines or fan newsletter or publications either in print or by electronic means, whose content significantly relates to Science Fiction or Fantasy, published by a Canadian at least once during the previous calendar year.

 This category covers both paper and web fanzines.
 It can also include on-line fan-run blogs or review sites.
 We require that a significant amount of their content to be dedicated to Science Fiction and Fantasy genre-related topics such as books, movies, comics, gaming, filk or conventions.
 They can not be ones that have commercial products for sale or be dedicated to a professional group or person.
 It must be fannish in nature.